colmey/hyphae/docs/architecture.md

   specificity have it.

 **Concurrency model.** FastAPI interleaves async handlers on one event loop.
-Distinct sessions use distinct `Session` objects; shared `app.state` singletons carry no per-user state.
+Distinct sessions use distinct `Session` objects; the single shared `app.state.runtime` composition carries no per-user state.
 The only crossover vector is two concurrent requests on the same `session_id`.

 - `SessionGuard` (`agent/session.py`) closes that vector: `claim(session_id)`
   is an async context manager that registers the id as in-flight; a second